What a Healthy Marriage Looks Like

 Couples who are able to drop their ego and admit early enough into the marriage that need help will have a greater chance of staying together.
-Both are committed to improving the relationship.
+The couple commits to improving the relationship.
 One is not blocked off planning the divorce with an attorney on the side.
 Marriage and Couples counseling is about coming together for a common goal.

 -To build a deeper awareness and understanding you must first know yourself.
 An understanding of who your partner is and who you are as an individual.
 Individual therapy and marriage counseling work hand in hand to accomplish this.
 The more you know yourself, the more emotional intelligence you have.

 Counseling has many benefits.
-I am able to stand outside of the system to see where the communication is broken.
+I stand outside of the system.
+I see the broken communication.
 Together in a collaborative team effort we will learn to manage emotions, adjust dis-aligned or negative thinking patterns and learn how to find a lasting and authentic friendship that will flourish for years to come.